Hongjoong: Fashion

+solo covers and photoshoot for Singles magazine Japan, in 2026 solo covers and photoshoot for Men's Folio Singapore.

 On March 4, 2023, Hongjoong made his fashion debut at Balmain Homme 2023 Fall/Winter presentation at Paris Fashion Week.
 On September 5, Hongjoong was named as a Balmain ambassador and was dubbed the "Balmain Prince" by the fashion brand.
 On September 27, Hongjoong made his debut appearance as a member of the "Balmain army" by attending Balmain spring-summer 2024 women's collection show and the presentation of the Men's collection on September 29.

 On June 21, 2024, Hongjoong attended the Comme des Garçons Homme Plus show in Paris.
 On September 25, Hongjoong attended the Balmain Spring-Summer 2025 show and on September 28, he attended the Vivienne Westwood Paris Womenswear Spring-Summer 2025 show.

 On January 22, 2025, Hongjoong attended the Paul Smith fall 2025 menswear show and on January 26, he attended the Jacquemus fall 2025 show in Paris.
 On June 29, 2025, Hongjoong attended the Jacquemus show in Versailles, where 2026 Spring-Summer collection "Le Paysan" was presented.

 On November 7, 2025, Hongjoong dropped his first fashion collection named Petit Coussin.
 It featured 24 looks inspired by his childhood and his mother’s children's clothing shop of the same name.
 The showcase marked the very first time a K-pop idol designed and presented a full fashion collection.
+On November 12, Hongjoong attended Qeelin Fine Jewelry Exhibition at Seoul Miracle Garden.